GovTechSG/adex-ug/User Guide/Browse Topic.md

 **Step 6:** Select **Active adaptor** toggle.

 **Step 7:** Click **Create**.

+**Note:** Custom corn experssion should not be less than 5 minutes.

 After you have created adaptor you could see the following in **Adaptor** tab